jjkeijser/cifs-over-ssh/Win10/Singlehost.md

 - Do **NOT** click on *Browse* but type in as the *Folder* name: `\\127.0.0.1\<directory>`
 - Enable the checkbox in front of **Connect using different credentials**.
 - Now click on **Finish**.
-- In the next screen, fill in your Nikhef-Windows userid:
+- In the next screen, fill in your Windows userid:

   <img src="../images/Win10NetworkCreds.png" alt="networkLogin" width="500">

   For the *Username*, fill in the domain `DOMAIN\` followed by your userid.
 - In the next screen, click on **Finish** to complete the network drive mapping.
 - You should now see a new drive letter appear in the *Folders* tree-list in Windows Explorer.
-Click on it to verify that you are indeed viewing your Nikhef home directory.
+Click on it to verify that you are indeed viewing the remote share.

 ## Control+Z!
 Undo!
 Undo!